ThibaultDucray/PatchOrganizer/README.md

 Two C files are needed:
 <br/>patchorg.h -> header file
 <br/>patchorg.c -> tools to manipulate the PRST files

-# I just want to use the software!

-Don't care about the source code?
-1. Go to the [Release](https://github.com/ThibaultDucray/PatchOrganizer/releases/) section
-2. Download the application zip file
-3. From the Finder / Explorer, unzip (uncompress) it
-4. Right clic on the application file
-5. Chose "Open" and ignore the warnings if any

-Also... read the user guide provided in the [Wiki](https://github.com/ThibaultDucray/PatchOrganizer/wiki) section: **you use this software at your own risk**.

 # License

 GPL - GNU GENERAL PUBLIC LICENSE.